phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

 Similar to the `WaitingOnFooTxt` state, we start by polling the `bar_txt_future`.
-If it is still pending, we exit the loop and return `Poll::Pending` too.
+If it is still pending, we exit the loop and return `Poll::Pending`.
 Otherwise, we can perform the last operation of the `example` function: Concatenating the `content` variable with the result from the future.
 We update the state machine to the `End` state and then return the result wrapped in `Poll::Ready`.

 Finally, the code for the `End` state looks like this: